jayxue/4sharedAndroid/README.md

 ------------
 The library worked well with 4shared's SOAP service.
 Unfortunately, 4shared just retired the SOAP service and released their first REST service recently.
 Therefore, the library is not able to access 4shared service anymore.

-We will provide an updated library that uses 4shared's REST service soon.
+An updated library that consumes 4shared's REST service will be provided soon.

 Developer
 ---------